10 Signs of Chemical Submission and How to Protect Your Safety at Night

 Blurred vision, distorted perception, double images, dizziness, or a feeling of unreality may accompany intoxication or altered consciousness.

-Sudden nausea, vomiting, hot flashes, sweating, intense headaches, or unexplained illness must be taken seriously, especially when they appear abruptly.
+Sudden nausea, vomiting, hot flashes, sweating, intense headaches, or unexplained malaise should be taken seriously, especially when they appear abruptly.

 A very calm person may become agitated, confused, euphoric, anxious, or aggressive.
 Conversely, an energetic person may become apathetic, silent, or detached without apparent reason.